Thank you for joining me on for this 10-day series on Preparing Your Student With Dyslexia for College Success. To read the whole series, click here.

 If your dyslexic student is planning on taking the SAT, accommodations are available.

 It is important to allow plenty of time to apply for accommodations.
 The College Board says requests can take approximately 7 weeks to process.
 They also recommend starting the application process in your freshman year.
-Students can use any accomodations awarded through out their high school careers.
+Students can use any accommodations awarded throughout their high school careers.

 Eligibility is determined by a review of your student’s documentation.
 Documentation requirements include psycho-educational reports (testing) describing the functional limitations of the disability.
 For a complete list of which tests are accepted for this documentation requirement, click here.